What are your child’s options for kidney replacement therapy?

-Going straight to transplant without time on dialysis is considered the best option if possible, however for many reasons it is often not possible (eg child is too small, some types of kidney disease, bladder issues needing to be fixed first and late diagnosis of kidney failure).
+Going straight to transplant without time on dialysis is considered the best option if possible.
+However for many reasons it is often not possible (e.g. the child is too small, some types of kidney disease, bladder issues needing to be fixed first and late diagnosis of kidney failure).

-From New Zealand data, 94% of kidney transplants will still be working at 5 years, and 80% after 10 years.
+From New Zealand data, 94% of kidney transplants will still be working at five years, and 80% after ten years.